Zonked. A buddha in Bagan, what could be better.

-You can’t avoid busy Yangon (which is, btw, no longer the capital of Myanmar) as most tourists arrive/leave there by plane not to mention catching domestic flights from there too so a few days there are inevitable.
+You can’t avoid busy Yangon (which is, btw, no longer the capital of Myanmar.
+Naypyidaw is the new capital) as most tourists arrive/leave there by plane not to mention catching domestic flights from there too so a few days there are inevitable.
 Street life is moderately interesting and Myanmar’s #1 pagoda complex, the great gold Shwedagon is a glittering fantasy and well worth a few hours.
 Yangon is good for souvenir shopping too.

 Road trips out from Yangon could go to Bago, Golden Rock or Letkhokkon beach.

 Bago, (aka Pegu) a small uncrowded town 2 hours drive from Yangon (127 kms) is home to a magnificent gold pagoda not unlike Yangon’s Shwedagon and plenty of glittering Buddhist artefacts.
 But if you’ve already overdosed on the Shwedagon Pagoda then Bago’s is hardly vital.

 Golden Rock (Kyaiktiyo Zedi), a gold-leafed balancing boulder.
 A 3.
 5 hour drive hour drive from Yangon (211 kms via Bago and its huge, reclining Buddha and impressive gold pagoda) followed by an hour’s uphill hike.
 The Rock is strange, spectacular and a monk magnet.
 Stay at the top at the one hotel if you can.